The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Background

 To connect these two~steps, \tamarin automatically generates an \emph{I/O specification} for each protocol role in a given abstract protocol model.
 A protocol role's I/O specification describes the permitted I/O operations including their sequential ordering and arguments.
 By verifying that an implementation executes at most the operations permitted by the I/O specification, we prove that all executions of this implementation result in a trace of I/O operations that is included in the set of traces considered by \tamarin when verifying the security properties.
 Thus, the implementation satisfies the same security properties as the model.

-The I/O specification is expressed in I/O separation logic~\cite{DBLP:conf/esop/Penninckx0P15}, a dialect of separation logic, which is readily supported by separation logic-based verifiers.
-I/O separation logic extends the use of permissions beyond guarding heap accesses to guarding I/O operations by associating an \emph{I/O permission} with each I/O operation.
+The I/O specification is expressed in \gls{io-separation-logic}~\cite{DBLP:conf/esop/Penninckx0P15}, a dialect of \gls{separation-logic}, which is readily supported by \gls{separation-logic}-based verifiers. \gls{io-separation-logic} extends the use of permissions beyond guarding heap accesses to guarding I/O operations by associating an \emph{I/O permission} with each I/O operation.
 We equip library functions performing I/O operations with a specification that checks and consumes the corresponding I/O permission.

 Successful code-level verification against the library functions equipped with I/O permissions guarantees that an implementation performs at most the I/O operations specified in the \tamarin model and respects their sequential ordering.
 Otherwise, verification fails because a prohibited I/O operation would require an unavailable I/O permission.